Key Stage 3 Curriculum Overview

 English: Key Stage 3

-Contact for further information: Gary Morton/01933 445830
+Contact for further information: Lucy Johnson - 01933 445250

 Introduction

-The English curriculum group works with six members of staff across all campuses.
+The English curriculum group works with seven members of staff across all campuses.
 We are committed to improving every student’s enjoyment of English; to help them gain at least one, preferably two GCSEs in our subject and to improve their life chances by giving them the opportunities to improve their reading, writing and use of standard English.

 Key Stage 3